microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-existing-skills-to-0.8.md

     If you have implemented your own class for the interface `IWhitelistAuthenticationProvider` instead of using the WhitelistAuthenticationProvider class from the Solutions lib this can be removed.

+### TypeScript

+1. Remove `WhitelistAuthenticationProvider` registrations in `index.ts`

+    In the current Skill Template, there are registrations for WhitelistAuthenticatoinProvider that are no longer needed in the 4.7 Skill protocol.
+They should be removed from index.ts within your Skill project.

+    Remove this line:
+    ```typescript
+        const whitelistAuthenticationProvider: WhitelistAuthenticationProvider = new WhitelistAuthenticationProvider(botSettings);
+    ```

+    Update the defaultAdapter's initialization removing the whitelistAuthenticationProvider parameter
+    ```typescript
+        const defaultAdapter: DefaultAdapter = new DefaultAdapter(
+            botSettings,
+            adapterSettings,
+            conversationState,
+            telemetryClient);
+    ```

+1. Remove customSkillAdapter.ts

+    A custom adapter is no longer needed, you can therefore remove `adapters\customSkillAdapter.ts` from your project.

 ## Handle EndOfConversation

+### C#

 1. Add code to handle the `EndOfConversation` activity from parent bot